 Aspen Grove I & II are designed and built for senior living.
 The community offers amenities and resident activity programs; and is qualified under a rental supplement program with Peel Region Housing Authority.
+The Buildings were constructed in 1978.

 1563 Mississauga Valley Boulevard, Mississauga, Ontario ("Aspen Grove II")